 “to mobilise much needed support for the Rohingya crisis.
 Economic and cultural ties between Commonwealth countries should be the basis for increased international solidarity with Bangladesh”.

 As we know, it is currently hosting almost 1 million Rohingya in various ways.
 David Miliband has a plan afoot.
-I hope to speak to him later in the week and will pass the comments made in this debate.
+I hope to speak to him later in the week and will pass on the comments made in this debate.
 There will be continued meetings.
 I make this pledge: I will do all I can at every meeting with any Foreign Ministers from that region and ASEAN to make the case that the international community needs to hold together.

 To be frank, one difficulty is that too few of the Rohingya are entrepreneurial enough to have a similar situation to the one that applied to Syrian refugees in Jordan, where businesses that were already up and running and had existing supply chains were able to keep going.
 I do not despair.
 There is more we can do to develop economic connections.